LennardMarx/Snake/README.md

+In this project I build the classic "Snake Game" in C++ while using the SDL2 (Simple DirectMedia Layer 2) library for visualization.
+The interface is navigatalble via the mouse, the game is played with the arrow keys.

 Building the Snake Game

 Assumptions:

-1. You are on a Linux system or in a Virtual Box rnning Linux
+1. You are on a Linux system or in a Virtual Box running Linux
 2. You have C++ and the g++ compiler installed

 Preceding steps: